Diligent-Software-LLC/data_error_int/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Copyright (C) 2020 Diligent Software LLC.
+All rights reserved.
+The gem is available as open source under the terms of the
+[MIT License](https://opensource.org/licenses/MIT).